 You are in: Future Challenges : Food Shortages

-The near-future "perfect storm" of Peak Oil, Peak Water and climate change -- not to mention rising population levels and the rampant planetary cancer of global industrialization -- will within a few decades drive serious food shortages in many parts of the world.
-For a start, as oil supplies dwindle and become more expensive, the use of oil-based pesticides and oil-powered food transportation and farm machinery will become less and less feasible.
+In the face of the "perfect storm" of climate change, Peak Oil and Peak Water -- not to mention rising population levels and rising industrialization -- food supply and food security look destined to become increasingly problematic.
+For a start, as oil supplies dwindle and in the longer-term become more expensive, the use of oil-based pesticides and oil-powered food transportation and farm machinery will become less and less feasible.
 You can find quite an alarming article on how reliant our food supply is on oil here.

 Peak Water is also already leading to reduce yields of corn, rice and other staple foods around the globe.
 Rising climate change is also having a similar effect.
 And the fact that the world's population continues to increase by about 79 million people a year will hardly help up keep every human being fed, not least when around a billion people every day already go to bed hungry.